Investors’ rights to requisition a resolution

-BP’s articles of association provide that the costs of circulating a members’ resolution to the Annual General Meeting will be borne by BP so long as a compliant requisition for a members’ resolution (including any supporting statement(s) and other required information) are received on or before 21 January 2017.
+BP’s articles of association provide that the costs of circulating a members’ resolution to the Annual General Meeting will be borne by BP so long as a compliant requisition for a members’ resolution (including any supporting statement(s) and other required information) are received on or before 21 January 2018.
 For requisitions received after this date, BP will require that the requisitionists deposit a sum sufficient to meet its reasonable expenses in giving effect to the requisition.
 The funds to cover such costs must be deposited with BP before a requisition can be actioned.
-The legal deadline for lodging a compliant requisition for a members’ resolution is 6 weeks before the AGM (which is by the close of 4 April 2017, assuming that BP’s AGM is held, as currently planned, on 17 May 2017).
+The legal deadline for lodging a compliant requisition for a members’ resolution is 6 weeks before the AGM (which is currently planned for May 2018).
 It should be noted that requisitionists will have to meet their own costs (such as legal costs) in putting forward the requisition.
 You should send your requisition for a members’ resolution:

 The Company Secretary’s Office BP p.l.c.
 1 St James’s Square London, SW1Y 4PD